olli-e/ISRT/README.md

-# ISRT - Insurgency Sandstorm RCon Tool v1.2
+# ISRT - Insurgency Sandstorm RCon Tool v1.3

 ISRT is a python 3.9/PyQt5/SQLite3-based RCON and Query Tool for Insurgency Sandstorm Server Administrators.

 Release Notes for this version:
-- Removed a bug that created "Server Offline" when Mutates is reported true, but not ModList available
-- Added a couple of comfortability features and removed a couple of bugs that crashed the app or produced disfunctionality
+- Removed a bug that crashed the app when selecting TeamDeathMatch Gamemode in the dropdown menu
-- Added 37 new custom Maps including old INS 2014 Maps
-- Integrated 67 new Mutators
-- Implemented Gamemode Survival and added corresponding Scenarios from Standard Maps
-- Inserted new scenarios for a lot of updated maps
-- Cleaned up the Main and Monitor App
+- Removed a bug with the map manager, when adding a map.
+- Integrated Hostname management – you are now able to use dynamic hostnames, domain names or IP addresses when using ISRT

 Featuers of the App: